Discord Bot

 Features:

-• AI-powered answers from your documentation
+- AI-powered answers from your documentation

-• Feedback collection via thumbs up/down buttons
+- Feedback collection via helpful/unhelpful buttons

-• Rate limiting to prevent spam
+- Rate limiting to prevent spam (8 questions per user per hour)

-• Fully customizable messages and templates
+- Fully customizable messages and templates

-• Footer messages with additional resources
+- Footer messages with additional resources

 Learn about Discord AI support features →